Forensic Scientist

 How do you use chemistry in your job as a forensic scientist?

-Asked by Kayla Fitzgerald almost 8 years ago
+Asked by Kayla Fitzgerald about 8 years ago

 I use it the way you use your computer without writing code.
 I have chemicals that I use to process for prints, but we just purchase them.
 There are a few reagents we mix ourselves.
 At the coroners office we mixed almost all ourselves.
 A toxicologist, on the other hand, would use it every day.